S&P 500 ends higher as traders weigh stimulus and virus worries

 July 17 (Reuters) - The S&P 500 ended higher on Friday as investors weighed the prospect of more fiscal stimulus against fears of further business disruptions due to a record rise in COVID-19 cases.

+However, a 1.5% drop in Goldman Sachs GS.N helped keep the Dow in negative territory.

-The S&P 500 and the Dow rose for the week after optimism over an eventual coronavirus vaccine and hopes of a post-pandemic economic recovery helped investors look past a continuous surge in COVID-19 cases.
+For the week, the S&P 500 and the Dow rose 1.2% and 2.3%, respectively, after optimism over an eventual coronavirus vaccine and hopes of a post-pandemic economic recovery helped investors look past a continuous surge in COVID-19 cases.
 The United States witnessed 77,000 new infections on Thursday.

 Next week, second-quarter earnings season shifts into high gear with reports expected from corporate heavyweights including Microsoft MSFT.O, Tesla TSLA.O, Intel INTC.O and Verizon Communications VZ.N.